sharp0111/Intro-to-C-Solution/README.md

+# Introduction to the C Programming Language

+Welcome to your first C lab!
+If it hasn't been made clear to you yet, C is a _hard_ language to learn, especially if you're coming from a language like JavaScript or Python.
+Again, the main reason for this is because C has you working directly with the memory on your machine.
+Higher level languages abstract this fact away from you.
+Essentially, you're getting exposed to the nitty-gritty seedy underbelly of your computer's inner workings, and being in such a place for extended periods of time is not for everybody.

+That being said, we the instructors do believe that every developer needs to get a taste of C in order to really be able to delve into the inner workings of how exactly software communicates and interfaces with hardware.
+That's not really something JavaScript or Python will expose to you.

+So without further ado, let's get started!

+## What you'll be doing in this lab

+This lab is structured very much like how your introductory JavaScript labs are structured.
+There are independent modules, each with their own set of exercises that you'll be tasked with implementing.
+There's an associated set of tests for all the exercises in each module, which you'll run against your code to check to see if it behaves and functions correctly.
+The order in which you should tackle these exercises is this:

+    -[] fizzbuzz
+    -[] pointers
+    -[] quicksort
+    -[] malloc
+    -[] structs
+    -[] stack
+    -[] callbacks

 # Basic Functions in C

 Functions in C are not much different from functions in JavaScript.
 Probably the most notable difference, at least from a syntactic point of view, is that you need to specify types on all your input parameters, along with needing to specify the return type of the function.
 Remember, C is a _strongly_ typed language, as opposed to JavaScript which is a _loosely_ typed language where types are entirely inferred by the interpreter.
 The C compiler ensures that you specify your types and that your code is consistent with the types you specify.